nerr/nst_ta/README.md

 * MQL5 - The trading system for Metatrader5 but not complete.

 * other - Report provider and MySQL script.
-Report provider code by PHP and it can run on CLI mode, so do not neet web server; MySQL script is a procedure use to make trading triger.
+Report provider code by PHP, it can auto generate excel report and it can run on CLI mode, so do not neet web server; MySQL script is a procedure use to make trading triger.

 - - -